ÐÓ°ÉÔ°æ Native Success Initiative

 • Richard Peterson, President, Central Council, Tlingit & Haida Indian Tribes of ÐÓ°ÉÔ°æ

-• Pat Pitney, Interim UA President
+• Pat Pitney, UA President

 • Sean Parnell, UAA Chancellor